roshakorost/Phial/README.md

 Why use it:
 - Quickly dump all needed debug data from the device and share it with developers.
-- No need to manually capture screenshots.
 - The more recent the snapshot the more valuable the data is.
+- Easy review your application state.

 ### Screenshots